We work closely with a number of partner organisations to develop and provide services that meet the needs of our patients.

 We seek to involve patients, their families and carers, and local citizens in our work, informing and helping to shape our plans.
 Our services have strong links with groups representing service users as well as with national charities that represent and support patients, such as Macmillan Cancer Care and the British Kidney Patient Association.
 Increasingly, we are working in partnership to improve care and develop new services.

 See Get involved to find out about opportunities for shaping our service and plans.

 We also work closely with Healthwatch, the independent ‘consumer champion’ for health and social care.
 There is a Healthwatch in every local authority area across England, and our local Healthwatch groups provide vital feedback on our services.
-For example, the team at Healthwatch Central West London organise patient-led assessment of the care environment (PLACE) inspections.
-These assessments involve local people going into hospitals to assess how the environment supports patients’ privacy and dignity, how food is provided, general cleanliness and state of repair.
+The team at Healthwatch Central West London covers the two boroughs of Kensington and Chelsea, and Westminster.
+While the team at Healthwatch Hammersmith & Fulham covers the Hammersmith & Fulham local authority area.

 GPs and referrers

 We work for and with GPs, and other health care professionals who refer patients to us, across north west London and beyond.
 For local GPs, we provide a number of telephone referral services, a telephone liaison service and regular professional development events.
 Increasingly, we are working in partnership with local GPs to provide and support healthcare closer to patients’ homes, including in community clinics and GP practices.

 Historically, around half of our care has been commissioned by eight north west London local clinical commissioning groups (CCGs), about 40 per cent – specialist care, by NHS England and the remaining 10 per cent or so, by others, including CCGs beyond our local area.